oymotion/gForceSDKArduino/README.md

 1. Download method
 	First you need to download the files from the library:

-	$ git clone git@github.com:oymotion/gForceSDKArduino.git
+	`$ git clone git@github.com:oymotion/gForceSDKArduino.git`

 	Then download all the submodule files:

-	$ git submodule foreach git pull
+	`$ git submodule foreach git pull`

-	Complete these two steps to obtain the complete project documentation,The submodule should be located "gForceSDKArduino" -> "src" ,including 'gForceSDKEmbedded.git' all files,if no, Please download and add 'gForceSDKEmbedded.git' to the above location  by yourself.
+	Complete these two steps to obtain the complete project documentation,The submodule should be located `gForceSDKArduino -> src ` ,including ` gForceSDKEmbedded.git ` all files,if no, Please download and add ` gForceSDKEmbedded.git ` to the above location  by yourself.

 2. Importing the gForce SDK for Arduino